Main Menu

 In 2005, Facedown partnered with Sony Music’s distribution company, RED (now called The Orchard), which continues to distribute its music today.
 Revelation Records also distributes Facedown releases worldwide.

 In 2009, More Than Sound was born.
-Being moved by inspirational people (My Epic guys) and numerous friends, Jason wanted to do more than release music, so he started donating a portion of the label’s profit to non-profits who help people in need and make a difference in the world.
+Being moved by inspirational people (My Epic guys) and numerous friends, Jason wanted to do more than release music, so he started donating a portion of the label’s income to non-profits who help people in need and make a difference in the world.
 He called it More Than Sound.
 This change eventually led Jason and his wife Virginia to live in Uganda for a year and a half and adopt their daughter in 2014.

 Being a Christian, Jason has always felt passionate about releasing music with a message he can get behind.